privong/papers-in-markdown/aastex62/demo.md

 During this time emulateapj gained growing acceptance in the astronomical community as it filled an author need to obtain an approximate number of manuscript pages prior to submission for cost and length estimates.
 The tighter typeset also had the added advantage of saving paper when printing out hard copies.

-Even though author publication charges are no longer based on print pages \footnote{see Section \ref{sec:pubcharge} in the Appendix for more details about how current article costs are calculated.} the emulateapj class file has proven to be extremely popular with AAS Journal authors.
+Even though author publication charges are no longer based on print pages^[see Section \ref{sec:pubcharge} in the Appendix for more details about how current article costs are calculated.] the emulateapj class file has proven to be extremely popular with AAS Journal authors.
 An informal analysis of submitted \latex\ manuscripts in 2015 revealed that $\sim$ 65\% either called emulateapj or have a commented emulateapj classfile call indicating it was used at some stage of the manuscript construction.
 Clearly authors want to have access to a tightly typeset version of the article when corresponding with co-authors and for preprint submissions.